-We also suggest trying to gather testimonials for your support team and including them on the page too, especially those who are client facing.
+We also suggest trying to gather testimonials for your support team.
+Include them on the page too, especially those who are client-facing.

 8. Get the design right

 The design of any website page is important.
-However, given the amount of information on these team pages it’s worth going that extra mile to ensure they are elegantly presented and information is easy to find.
+However, given the amount of information on these team pages it’s worth going that extra mile to ensure they are elegantly presented and that information is easy to find.

-We recommend the use of different colours, buckets, icons, lists and bullet points to break up the pages.
+We recommend the use of different colours, icons, lists and bullet points to break up the pages.

 If you would like to see examples of team sections we have created, please drop us a line to: [email protected]

 The Yardstick DIY

 As many visitors will be carrying out some basic due diligence before deciding whether you are potentially the right adviser for them, and then getting in touch, your team pages will almost certainly be those of the most popular on the website.